mpcjanssen/simpletask-android/CONTIBUTE.md

 - There is **NO** guarantee that a PR will be merged.
 - There is **NO** guarantee that a PR will be reviewed.

-_Making a donation doesn't change the points above_
+_Making a donation doesn't change the points above._

-Simpletask is a hobby for me and a such I cannot commit to any amount of time invested.
+Simpletask is a hobby for me and as such I cannot commit to any amount of time invested.
 I also have strong opinions on what I think Simpletask should look like and where it should move to.

 To prevent wasting a lot of your own time, **DO**: